cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### PeriodicLockup

-The periodic vesting account locks tokens for a series of periods.
+The periodic lockup account locks tokens for a series of periods.
 The account can receive coins and send coins.
 After all the periods, all the coins are unlocked and the account can send coins.

-Periodic vesting accounts require calculating the coins released during each period for a given block time `T`.
+Periodic lockup accounts require calculating the coins released during each period for a given block time `T`.
 Note that multiple periods could have passed when calling `GetVestedCoins`, so we must iterate over each period until the end of that period is after `T`.

 1. Set `CT := StartTime`
 2. Set `V' := 0`